tendermint/liquidity/README.md

 **Combination of traditional orderbook-based model and new AMM model**

-- Although new AMM model has multiple advantages over orderbook-based model, combination of both models will create more enriched utilities for wider potential users.
+- With multiple advantages over order book-based models, the liquidity module combines a batch-based order book matching algorithm with AMM to create enriched utilities for more potential users.
-- This module redefines the concept of a “swap order” in AMM as a “limit order with short lifetime” in an orderbook-based exchange.
-Then, two concepts from two different models can be combined as one united model so that the function can provide both ways to participate into the trading and liquidity providing activities.
+- The liquidity module redefines the concept of a “swap order” in AMM as a “limit order with a short lifetime” in an order book-based exchange.
+By combining these concepts from two different models as one united model, the function supports both ways to participate in trading and liquidity-providing activities.
-- Although our first version of the liquidity module will not provide limit order option, but the base structure of the codebase is already anticipating such feature expansion in the near future.
+- Limit order options are not supported in the first version of the liquidity module, but the base structure of the codebase anticipates and supports feature expansion.
-- Advantages of combined model
+- Advantages of the combined model
-    - More freedom on how to provide liquidity : Limit orders
+    - More freedom on ways to provide liquidity, planned expansion for limit orders
-    - Combination of pool liquidity and limit order liquidity provides users more enriched trading environment
+    - The combination of pool liquidity and limit order liquidity provide users with a more enriched trading environment

-For detailed Mechanism, you can find on our recent [Paper](doc/LiquidityModuleLightPaper_EN.pdf)
+For details, see the [Liquidity Module Light Paper](doc/LiquidityModuleLightPaper_EN.pdf).

 ## Installation